 - Whole 30 Diet.
 This program relies on abstaining from most processed foods (there is a list of permitted items) along with grains, dairy, alcohol, legumes and sweeteners for 30 days.
 It has been described as a “nutritional reset program that emphasizes whole foods.”
 Meat, eggs, fruit, and vegetables are allowed as part of the diet.
 Dairy products, grains, legumes, alcohol, and sugar are not allowed.

 - Vegan Diet.
 Veganism is considered more of a way of life and a philosophical outlook than a diet per se.
-Vegans will not consume anything that is animal-based.
+Vegans will not consume anything that is animal-based, which can be very hard.
 This includes eggs, dairy, and honey.
 Vegans don’t always get into veganism simply for health reasons, but in addition for environmental, ethical, and compassionate reasons.

 - Mediterranean Diet.
 This diet has been around for quite a while and as might be guessed it is modeled after, well, the Mediterranean style of eating.
 In a nutshell, the fare is high in monounsaturated fats from nuts and oils, vegetables, whole grains, and seafood.
 It also includes token amounts of fruit, dairy, eggs, and a bit of red meat every now and then.
 It is thought by many to be one of the most beneficially ways to eat for overall health, especially for the cardiovascular system.

 - The Raw Food Diet.
 Sometimes referred to as raw foodism, it is defined by consuming food and drink that has not been processed.
 This diet is completely plant-based, and organic whenever possible.
 The four basic categories of raw foodists are raw vegetarians, raw vegans, raw omnivores, and raw carnivores.
 This last one scares me.